Victims of terrorism

 Support to Member States, including the Group of Friends of Victims of Terrorism

-The Programme provides support to Member States through its activities on outreach, awareness raising, and caapcity building.
+The Programme provides support to Member States through its activities on outreach, awareness raising, and capacity building.
 As an observer to the Group of Friends of Victims of Terrorism, a Member-State driven initiative, UNOCT provides support and assistance when required.
-Examples of the Programme’s support to the Group include co-hosting of the first Ministerial Meeting of the Group of Friends of Victims of Terrorism during 74th meeting of the UN General Assembly.
+Examples of the Programme’s support to the Group include co-hosting of the first and second Ministerial Meeting of the Group of Friends of Victims of Terrorism during the 74th and 75th meeting of the UN General Assembly.

-The International Day of Remembrance of and Tribute to the Victims of Terrorism
+International Day of Remembrance of and Tribute to the Victims of Terrorism, 21 August Not Forgotten: Stories of Remembrance from Victims of Terrorism

 Capacity building and technical assistance to Member States, civil society and victims